 A soil amendment is anything added to soil to improve its abilities, including water retention and absorption.
 The goal of soil amendments is to provide a healthier environment for roots to grow.

 There are several reasons soil amendments might be recommended for your garden or lawn.
 The two most common are to improve the soil's texture and to correct the soil's pH.

 Improving Soil Texture

 Often soil is low in organic matter, necessary for the structure, water retention and life of your soil.
 Organic matter includes compost, composted manure, peat moss, coir, leaf mold, and any other plant or animal remains or waste products.
 This may not sound like something that would be good for your garden, but organic matter can quickly change the texture of your soil as well as encourage beneficial organisms to set up home in your garden soil.

 Adjusting Soil pH

-Some plants prefer a slightly acidic or alkaline soil and many require a soil in the neutral range of about 6.5 to 6.8.
+You might also add amendments to alter the soil's pH.
+The pH of the soil needs to be within a range that will allow plants to access the nutrients in the soil.
+Some plants prefer slightly acidic or alkaline soil and many require soil in the neutral range of about 6.5 to 6.8.
 You will need to test your soil to determine what its current pH is.
 You can buy a kit for this at most garden centers or you can have it tested at your local cooperative extension office for a nominal fee.

-The best practice you can get into is using organic matter in your garden, whenever possible and the easiest way to do that is to start and use a compost pile.
-Put those pulled weeds, vegetable peelings and garden debris to good use.
+The best practice you can get into is using organic matter in your garden whenever possible, and the easiest way to do that is to start and use a compost pile.
+Put those pulled weeds, vegetable peelings, and garden debris to good use.
 You probably won't be able to make enough compost for all your needs, but it's a good start and it's free.

-Composted materials won't necessarily add much in the way of nutrients, but they will encourage a balanced ecosystem that will keep the nutrients and soil pH in check, while they improve the texture and drainage of the soil.
+Composted materials won't necessarily add much in the way of nutrients, but they will encourage a balanced ecosystem that will keep the nutrients and soil pH in check while they improve the texture and drainage of the soil.